rtCamp/rtWidgets/readme.txt

 Automatic Installation

 1. Log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
-1. In the search field type \"rtWidgets\" and click Search Plugins.
+1. In the search field type "rtWidgets" and click Search Plugins.
 From the search results, pick rtWidgets and click Install Now.
 WordPress will ask you to confirm to complete the installation.

 Manual Installation

 1. Extract the zip file.
-1. Upload them to \'/wp-content/plugins/\' directory on your WordPress installation.
+1. Upload them to '/wp-content/plugins/' directory on your WordPress installation.
 1. Then activate the Plugin from Plugins page.

 == Frequently Asked Questions ==